-Nebraska’s Sasse backed by GOP leaders despite Trump stance
+Nebraska Sen. Ben Sasse kicks off re-election campaign

 His remarks didn’t go over well with some Nebraska Republican activists, who confronted him in local meetings in the GOP-dominated state.
 Trump won Nebraska with nearly 59% of the vote in 2016.
 Sasse responded that he was voicing his opinion and wasn’t trying to pressure others over which candidate to support.

-Sasse has pushed back against the criticism, with a spokesman noting that he’s regarded as one of the most conservative Republicans in the senate, has supported Trump’s nominees to the court and has fought against tougher federal environmental regulations that were opposed by Nebraska farmers.
+Sasse has pushed back against the criticism, with a spokesman noting that he’s regarded as one of the most conservative Republicans in the Senate, has supported Trump’s nominees to the court and has fought against tougher federal environmental regulations that were opposed by Nebraska farmers.
 Sasse champions himself as an outspoken opponent of abortion.

 Innis, a 48-year-old business owner, praised Trump’s policies and court appointments during his announcement and sought to contrast himself with Sasse.